As an Amazon Associate All Garage Floors earns from qualifying purchases.

 Sealing your garage floor to retain the bare concrete look is an easy DIY project that can be accomplished in a weekend.
 The key is to use the correct application techniques and avoid some of the more common mistakes.
 So in an effort to help you along, we have listed 8 concrete sealer application tips for your garage floor that will ensure a successful outcome.

 To be clear, these application tips are intended for those who want to seal and retain the looks of their bare garage floor.
-This is usually accomplished with a penetrating sealer, densifier sealer, or some combination of the two.
-You can find more information about penetrating sealer here.
+Sealing is usually accomplished with a penetrating sealer, densifier sealer, or some combination of the two.
+You can find more information about penetrating sealers here.

 Another type of application that is somewhat popular is the clear, film forming acrylic sealers and hybrid acrylic blends.
 These provide a thin coating that slightly darkens the concrete and provides a glossy, decorative look.